Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 ROBERT M. DAMORA, FAIA (1912-2009)

 1968 - The Bahamas Housing.
 Fabricated steel mesh and Vin-Lox sprayed concrete components.
-Financing was from banking executive Hood Bassett.
-His wife was Florence (Shu) Knoll Basset.
-Damora was Florence's favored photographer for her major interior design projects from the 1940s into the 1960s.
-She brought the Bahamas project to Damora.
+Financing was from banking executive Hood Bassett and Florence (Shu) Knoll Basset.
+Damora was Florence Knoll's favored photographer for her major interior design projects from the 1940s into the 1960s.
+She brought this Bahamas project to Damora.
 240 units planned; only 12 units completed.
 Project stopped when a new government came into power.
 Status of 12 unknown.

 1970 - The DeNatale House, Bedford NY.
 Hexagonal planning modules.
 Made primarily of wood.
 Status unknown.

-.1973 - The DeWitt House, Hillsdale NY.
+1973 - The DeWitt House, 87 Meadow Lane, Hillsdale NY.
 Sold to Felissa and Dick Gero.
 Addition by Damora in 2002.
 Last photo, taken by Dick Gero, is Sirkka and Robert Damora on site.
+Still owned by the Geros as of 2020.

 Sources include: Architectural Record; Arts and Architecture; AIA Journal; Matt Damora.